datapartnership/ethiopia-economic-monitoring/docs/3-add-resources.md

 **Baseline Data**

 Each project includes a common set of foundational data that is shared across analytical work, such as administrative boundaries, population, and location of roads and buildings.
+Following is a summary of baseline data sources for this project.

 | Topic                                    | Data Source | Notes |
 | ---------------------------------------- | ----------- | ----- |